Dec 02, 2014 08:00AM

 In high school, Gina Keplinger urged her teachers to embrace her slam poetry ambitions.
-So, the confident teen resorted to a more direct insinuation—she bought them a ticket to one of
+So, the confident teen resorted to a more direct insinuation—she bought them a ticket to one of her performances.

 “I knew that I could win somebody over if I just got their butt in the seat to hear me perform!”
 Keplinger says.
 “And that was all it took.”

 It was that performance, Keplinger says, that got her teachers at Duchesne Academy to pay attention to the budding slam poetry scene that she and her classmates cared so much about.
 “Once they heard it there was a total switch.
 And it was just ‘Yes!
 We believed you before, but now—now you’ve got us sold.
 This is the real deal.’”

 Keplinger performed locally and nationally alongside her classmates.
 She recently participated in the 2014 National Poetry Slam in Oakland, Calif.
 “People don’t expect a lot from young people.
 And I think it’s really important, for me, to be representative of an age and a generation and be able to say ‘Hey, here we are having these really interesting thoughts.’
 It’s not just me, there are hundreds of us—thousands of us—and take us seriously!”

 Young poetry is predictably full of revelations about self-discovery and lists of firsts, but powerful performances about rape, social issues, drugs, and heartbreak are as equally abundant.
 “I think it’s really important to foster youth poetry and kind of eradicate that ‘Oh, you’re young; you’ll understand when you’re older mentality.
 No, no, no!
 We understand right now, you know?
 And if we don’t understand, we’re trying to,” Keplinger says.